bitdocs/bitdocs-code/docs/output.md

 This bit creates a buzzing sound when recieving power.
 It's very simple as it can't be controlled too much and has a very simple use.

-### How to Use

-This bit is very simple, so simple it doesn't even need instructions.
-Simply connect the bit to a powered circuit, and the bit will start buzzing.

 ### Other Info

 * You can use the [dimmer](/placeholder) or [slide dimmer](/placeholder) bits to control the volume of the buzz.